 Currywurst (sausage with curry)

 Currywurst is a hot grilled or boiled sausage with curry.
-This is commonly eaten as street food or as a take-away dish that you can get a stand-up counter.
+This is commonly eaten as street food or as a take-away dish that you can get at a stand-up counter.
 The delicious sauce that comes with this sausage was created in Konigsberg by Herta Heuwer.

 Traditional German Meat dishes: